 What data is protected by the law?

-• Confirm whether a controller is processing the consumer’s personal data and to access the personal data;
+• Confirm whether a controller is processing their personal data and access that data.

-• Opt out of the processing of personal data for purposes of targeted advertising, the sale of personal data, or profiling in furtherance of a decision that produces a legal or similarly significant effect concerning the consumer.
+• Opt out of the processing of personal data for targeted advertising, the sale of personal data, or profiling in furtherance of automated decisions that produce legal or similarly significant effects concerning the customer.

 How is the law enforced?

-If you have questions about Oregon’s privacy law or related issues please reach out to a member of our Privacy, Data, and Cybersecurity practice group to discuss.
+If you have questions about Rhode Island’s privacy law or related issues please reach out to a member of our Privacy, Data, and Cybersecurity practice group to discuss.

 Who is protected by the law?

-Consumers that are protected under the law are defined as an individual who is a resident of the state of Texas acting only in an individual or household context.
-A consumer does not include an individual acting in a commercial or employment context.
+Consumer means an individual who is a resident of the State of Minnesota.
+The definition of consumer does not include an individual acting in a commercial or employment context.

 What data is protected by the law?

-Personal data is protected under the legislation and defined as any information, including sensitive data, that is linked or reasonably linkable to an identified or identifiable individual, but does not include de-identified data or publicly available information.
+The law protects personal data, which is defined as any information that is linked or reasonably linked to an identified or identifiable individual.
+Personal data excludes de-identified data and publicly available information.

-Under the law, sensitive data includes any data revealing a consumer’s racial or ethnic origin, religious beliefs, mental or physical health diagnosis, sexuality, citizenship or immigration status, as well as any genetic or biometric data used for identifying an individual, any personal data collected from a known child, or any precise geolocation data.
+The law also provides heightened protection for sensitive data, which means personal data revealing racial or ethnic origin, religious beliefs, mental or physical health condition or diagnosis, sexual orientation, or citizenship or immigration status; the processing of biometric data or genetic information for the purpose of uniquely identifying an individual; the personal data of a known child; or specific geolocation data.

 What are the rights of consumers?